ojitha/ojitha.github.io/_posts/2025-07-25-Scala-basics.md

-But you could not <span>optimize `@tailrec`</span> annotated method factorial: it contains a recursive call not in tail position that is where n multuply the return of the recursive call.
-As a solution, use accumulator:
+But you could not <span> optimise `@tailrec`</span> annotated method factorial: it contains a recursive call not in tail position, that is, where n multiply the return of the recursive call.
+As a solution, use an **accumulator**:

 ```scala